museumcomputernetwork/mcn-2020-git-haiku/index.md

-A owner of the old thatched hut
+Chirping of the quails
-in dusky night
+The fragrant blossoms remain.
-This autumn evening.
+Waterfall music